 Students beginning the program in Fall 2016 will receive a Certificate in Global Leadership after completing the certificate graduation application.
-Students must receive a C- or higher in all GLI-related courses in order to receive the certificate.
+Students must receive a C- or higher in all Franke GLI-related courses in order to receive the certificate.

 Students who began the program in Fall 2015 or earlier will automatically receive a notation on their transcripts.
 However, students not graduating in the spring semester of their Capstone year must submit the Franke GLI Transcript Notation Request (linked below) in order to receive this notation.
 This request must be completed after submitting prior to the following dates of the planned graduation term: